 Everything You Need to Know About Fertilizing ZZ Plants Grown Indoors

-ZZ plants are well known as one of the most forgiving indoor plants around and also offer a host of additional benefits.
-With their tolerance for low light, dry soil, and a range of growing conditions, it’s easy to see why so many love these attractive, low-maintenance plants.
+ZZ plants are well known as one of the most forgiving indoor plants around and also offer a host of additional benefits and symbolic value, and are prevalent in Feng Shui.
+With their tolerance for low light, dry soil and a range of growing conditions, it’s easy to see why so many love these attractive, low-maintenance plants.
 But just because ZZ plants are easy to care for doesn’t mean that they don’t have a few basic requirements, including the right fertilizer at the right time.
 Read on to learn how and when to fertilize your ZZ plants.

 Fertilizing ZZ Plants – The Essentials